Verify the OS, GPU, Docker, and Python are available before installing anything.

 openshell --help

-Expected output should show the openshell command tree with subcommands like gateway, sandbox, provider, and inference.
+Expected output should show the openshell command tree with subcommands like sandbox, provider, and inference.

 openshell status